 - Acts 16:19 – But when her masters saw that their hope of profit was gone, they seized Paul and Silas and dragged them into the marketplace to the authorities.

-- John 21:11 -Simon Peter went up, and drew the net to land full of great fishes, an hundred and fifty and three: and for all there were so many, yet was not the net broken.
+- John 21:11 -Simon Peter went up, and drew the net to land full of great fishes, a hundred and fifty and three: and for all there were so many, yet was not the net broken.

 - John 21: 6 -And he said unto them, Cast the net on the right side of the ship, and ye shall find.
 They cast therefore, and now they were not able to draw it for the multitude of fishes.

 Kittel theological dictionary of the New Testament, defines the word Draw/Drag, ‘to compel by irresistible superiority’.
 This act of force, or the divine compulsion is sufficient to bring a dead sinner to life (Regeneration).
 Regeneration is that mighty work of God in which He drags us out of our condition of death into life.
 Salvation is purely a monergistic, divine, sovereign act of God apart from any human involvement.
-We did not make any contribution to our first birth, and there is no way we contribute to our second birth either.
+We did not make any contribution to our first birth, and there is no way we can contribute to our second birth either.
 Birth happens ‘to us’, and birth does not happen ‘by us’.
 We receive life and existence from God from above.
 God must speak Spiritual life into existence.
 God must create life spiritually just as He created life physically.
 A creative miracle must happen from above.
 And that’s what begins everything.
 Then we will respond to His call.
 Then we will believe, having repented and embraced Christ.
 Regeneration precedes (leads to) faith (the act of believing).
-Faith is gift of God as a result of the working of Holy Spirit (regeneration).
+Faith is the gift of God as a result of the working of the Holy Spirit (regeneration).
 God Himself provides the necessary condition as well as the sufficient condition to come to Jesus.

 The work of Christ on the cross, the atonement of Jesus, is sufficient for all, but efficient only for some.
 That means it brings the effect of redemption only to some, though it is sufficient to cover the sins of all the world.
 The merit of Jesus is sufficient to save every last person on the earth.
-But only those who believe, only those who Father enables to believe in fact is saved.
+But only those who believe, only those who Father enables to believe in fact are saved.
 What was God’s purpose in sending Christ to the cross?
 Was it to save every human being on earth?
 If God sovereignly decided to save everyone in the world and to have Jesus atone for the sins of every one of the world, on the basis of that atonement then everyone should be saved.
 But, we know that according to scripture that’s not what happens.
 Some will be saved, but others will not.
-So, what is God’s intent of the cross from the eternity?
+So, what is God’s intent of the cross from eternity?

 God’s intent of sending His Son to the cross to provide salvation only to elect.
 That is His eternal design, and He brings it to pass.
 God chooses to move in the lives of His elect and bring them from spiritual death to spiritual life, no power in heaven or on earth can stop Him from doing so.